 This course introduces drawing the human figure and the study of human anatomy with emphasis on development of strong drawing skills including gesture, value, line, and proportion.
 Prerequisite: ART 336.

-ART 432 FIGURE PAINTING credit 3 hrs.
+ART 432 FIGURE PAINTING

 This course provides a study of the human form using the advanced painting techniques learned in ART 336.
 Prerequisite: ART 431.